MIRACL: Microgrids, Infrastructure Resilience, and Advanced Controls Launchpad

 The MIRACL project is taking a multi-staged approach to demonstrate the additional benefits of distributed wind beyond an alternative source of energy (kilowatt-hour).
 This approach is outlined below and is ultimately reliant upon industry demonstration and deployment to ensure acceptance and wide dissemination of results developed under MIRACL.

-Document past research completed by other forms of DERs and bulk wind to establish a baseline for R&D.
+Document past research completed by other forms of DERs and bulk wind to establish a baseline for R&D. Read the MIRACL research roadmap for more information.

 In computer simulated environments, the laboratory teams will demonstrate advancements across the three main research areas (advanced controls, valuation and modeling, and cyber security and resilience).